ikram-hamizi/blink-detection-dlib/README.md

 # Eye Blink Detection

 ## PROGRAM:
-Detects the number of blinks of a person in real time.
+Detects the number of blinks of a person in real time and sleeping.
 - **INPUT:** video from a file path / video from a webcam.
 - **OUTPUT:** Window with the video + the number of blinks